LakshayxBansal/Authsavyy/README.md

             <h1 style="font-size: 70px;">🔐 AuthSavvy</h1>
   <br/>
   <p>
     Authsavvy is a project centered around Auth.js (Previously known as NextAuth). it consists from everything that you might want to get from Auth.js
+(note that any action that requires Email will not work in production unless you verify domain on Resend)
   </p>

   <p>